Anello-Photonics/docs-A1/docs/python_tool.rst

 Connect to NTRIP Caster
 -------------------------------------
-Standard RTCM messages can be forwarded to the ANELLO EVK and GNSS INS units data port to enable the GNSS receivers to reach RTK-level accuracy.
+Standard RTCM messages can be forwarded to the ANELLO EVK and Ground INS units data port to enable the GNSS receivers to reach RTK-level accuracy.
-The EVK and GNSS INS receive standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages.
+The EVK and Ground INS receive standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages.

-The ANELLO Python Program also provides an NTRIP client which can connect to a standard NTRIP network and forward the RTCM messages into the EVK or GNSS INS.
+The ANELLO Python Program also provides an NTRIP client which can connect to a standard NTRIP network and forward the RTCM messages into the EVK or Ground INS.
 To do this:

 From the main menu, select *NTRIP* and then *Start*.
 Enter the NTRIP caster details as prompted.